Submit a Review & Earn an Amazon Gift Card

 If you know of a relevant reference for NS 1643, please let us know.

-Currently there are no citations for NS 1643.
 Do you know of a great paper that uses NS 1643 from Tocris?
-If so please let us know.
+Please let us know.

 Peripheral sensitization is the reduction in the threshold of excitability of sensory neurons that results in an augmented response to a given external stimulus.
 This poster outlines the excitatory and inhibitory signaling pathways involved in modulation of peripheral sensitization.
 The role of ion channels, GPCRs, neurotrophins, and cytokines in sensory neurons are also described.